 The Certified Nursing Assistant Program at MiraCosta College has been in place since 1987.
-Since then, hundreds of students have successfully completed the program, qualifying them for certificates from the California Department of Health Services.
+Since then, hundreds of students have successfully completed the program, qualifying them for certificates from the California Department of Public Health.

 Graduates of the program have found entry-level employment in acute care and long-term care facilities, in home care, and in clinics.
 Many graduates continue their education and increase their career potential by enrolling in Licensed Vocational Nursing and Registered Nursing programs.